 Gears and Equipment

 This trek requires essential items like comfortable shoes, warm clothing, waterproof clothing, a sleeping bag, a mattress, and a good-quality tent.
-Also required was a first aid kit and torch.
+A first aid kit and a torch are also required.

 Permits and Fees

 You need to buy a Trekkers’ Information Management System (TIMS) card, the guiding company will arrange the card.
 This card plays a role to trek in Nepal and the safety of trekkers, this card cost $10.